smaclell/smaclell.github.io/_posts/2015-03-16-exterminators-1-the-4-stages-of-legacy-code.md

 works.
 Using that knowledge I can start the normal TDD cycle (Red, Green, Refactor) to make small changes until I was done.
 If there are no tests then I need to reverse engineer what the code should do.
-Code not designed to be testeable is harder to start the normal TDD cycle.
+Code not designed to be testable is harder to start the normal TDD cycle.

 From the outside looking in it is easy to make assumptions about how easy something would be.
 The extra distance between you and the problem makes it easy